Skip to main content

 Tail Sampling

+The decision to sample is made after the trace has completed, when all spans are available.
 Tail sampling lives at the Collector layer, not in the SDK — see OTel Collector for the deployment pattern.

 Configuring Sampling via Environment Variables

 The OTel SDK reads sampler configuration from environment variables — useful for tuning sampling at deploy time without changing code.
+The static samplers:

 • always_on — sample every trace.